jsutariya/launcher/README.md

 To launch navigation launcher in admin panel, press CTRL+M as default key combination.
 Key combination can be changed from admin panel configuration section.

 You can navigate to any Menu option or configuration section from launcher with just one click.
-You can search any order, customer or product using the launcher.
-With latest version, CMS pages and CMS block search functionality is also included.
-Now, Pages and Static blocks are also within reach using JS Launcher.
+You can search any order, customer, cms pages, cms blocks or product using the launcher.
+With latest version, Category search functionality is also included.
+Now, Categories are also within reach using JS Launcher.

 Refer <a href="https://jsutariya.wordpress.com/2019/04/17/magento-2-navigation-menu-launcher/" >JS Launcher Blog</a> for more details.